Djelibeybi/Djelibeybi/README.md

 Setting the more existential question aside, I am [Avi Miller](https://omg.dje.li).

-During the day, I work for Oracle.
-More on this later.
+During the day, I am a solution architect in the developer adoption team for [Oracle Cloud Infrastructure](https://cloud.oracle.com).
+If there is a tool you use that needs support for or integration with OCI, please let me know!

 At night and on weekends, my love for technology extends to annoying my husband with smart home upgrades as well as more useful stuff like volunteering for